sai-educ/TeachBound/README.md

 ## Future Enhancements

-We are continuously thinking about how to improve EduBoard.
+I am continuously thinking about how to improve EduBoard.
 Some of the features planned for future development include:

 * Real-time multi-user collaboration.
 * Additional drawing tools (e.g., shapes, text boxes, highlighter).